wenkokke/schmitty/README.md

 _ : z3 yesss ≡ ((+ 0 ∷ + 0 ∷ []) ∷ [])
 _ = refl
 ```
 Okay, I know that wasn’t a particularly hard problem, but I was in a rush.
-Send me a pull-request if you’ve got better queries for Schmitty!
+Send me a pull-request if you’ve got more interesting questions for Schmitty!

 If you’d like to work with Schmitty, a good place to start are the examples.
 Right now, Schmitty supports two theories, [Core][SMT.Theories.Core] and [Ints][SMT.Theories.Ints], and one backend, [Z3][SMT.Backend.Z3].
 I’ve got a couple of other theories and backends under development, but if you’d like to contribute, your help is more than welcome!